Newland & Associates, PLC

 THE OFFER SPECIALIST

-Throughout the period an Offer in Compromise is being considered by the IRS, and as various IRS employees become involved, there will be requests for updated or additional materials.
+Throughout the period an Offer is being considered by the IRS, and as various IRS employees become involved, there will usually be requests for updated or additional materials.
 For example, an Offer Specialist or Appeals Officer may ask for new pay stubs to see if the Taxpayer is earning more income now.

 IRS APPEALS AND SETTLEMENT OFFICERS